 Genuine turquoise forms over millions of years as mineral-rich water seeps through bedrock.
 In this slow, natural process, fragments of the surrounding host rock become trapped within the turquoise itself.
 These dark, intricate veins and mottled patches are known as the matrix.

-8 Definitive Methods to Identify Real Turquoise
+8 Practical Checks to Identify Real Turquoise

 1. Observe the Color and Imperfections